-Show only the mesh Tank mesh Shell 1.
+Show only the mesh Tank Mesh 1 Shell.
 Select it and launch the function Roundness.

 The purpose is to compute sections on the shell as well as on the theoretical shape (the best cylinder) at different heights, and to compare them.